 Niagara Falls is not the tallest waterfall in the world, but it is the fastest moving.
 Nearly 6 million cubic feet of water go over the Falls every minute during peak tourist hours.
 It is located on the Niagara River, draining Lake Erie into Lake Ontario.

 The water plunges over the Niagara Escarpment, which is a long cliff that runs from New York to Illinios.
+And at night, it's lit up and even more beautiful.
 You can learn all about how this escarpment was formed at the Discovery Center.
+(Update: This Discovery Center may have closed with pandemic.
+If you know, tell us!)

-And better yet, you can experience Niagara Falls on the Maid of the Mist or Cave of the Winds.
+You can also experience Niagara Falls on the Maid of the Mist or Cave of the Winds.

 Take a trip next to the American Falls and the big Horseshoe Falls and see just how powerful the water is.
 When you return, get off the boat and take a very wet walk up to the Crows Nest next to the American Falls.